GTech-Solutions/GTechIndustries/apps/gtech-industries/src/app/blog-controller/mui-datagrid-blog-post.md

 ## Conclusion

 In this article, we've explored how to create a custom data grid toolbar component using React, Material-UI, and TSS.
 We've covered the component's structure, logic for saving and restoring table state, and styling.
-With this component, you can provide users with a powerful and intuitive interface for managing data grid settings.
+With this component, you can provide users with a powerful and intuitive interface for managing DataGrid settings.

 Feel free to customize and expand upon this component to suit your specific needs and requirements in your React applications.